LEGISLATIVE UPDATE (3-15-23)

 Abortion is legal in Hawaiʻi, but healthcare and abortion access are inaccessible to many women and other people across the pae'āina, especially those who are poor, those who live in rural areas or on islands without easily accessible clinics, and for Native Hawaiians, Pacific Islanders, and people of color who already experience significant health disparities.
 This measure protects and expands access to abortion.
 It allows licensed physician assistants to perform certain abortions, repeals the location requirement, and protects the privacy rights of those who seek abortions.

-More detailed information about the ACLU of Hawai‘i priority bills for the 2023 legislative session is below.
+More detailed information about bills the status of the bills we're tracking this legislative session is below.

 2023 LEGISLATIVE PRIORITIES